namks/RareEffect/README.md

-# Rare-variant-PRS
+# RareEffect

-This is a repository for the test code of rare-variant PRS.
+This is a repository for the test code of RareEffect

 ## Simulation study